UBESP-DCTV/docker2021ml/README.md

 > NOTE 2: Docker on Windows requires an unusual path specification, ie, `C:\Users\<you>\Documents\<your_project>` becomes `/c/Users/<you>/Documents/<your_project>`, take that into consideration when running the above mentioned command to correctly type your `<path/to/your/project/directory>`!

 > NOTE 3: You can create a bash script for all the long command above to save typing.
-Just create a file named `docker-run.sh` with the following content
+Just create, inside your project directory, a file named `docker-run.sh` with the following content

   ```
   #! /bin/sh